- Car Shipping Japan From The Usa

 - Customs declaration form.

-After clearing customs, the vehicle is then delivered to the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) for a preliminary inspection and emissions testing.
+After clearing customs, the vehicle is delivered to the Ministry of Land, Infrastructure, Transport, and Tourism (MLIT) for a preliminary inspection and emissions testing.

 Finally, the vehicle is ready for registration at a Land Transport Bureau Office.
-At this point, vehicle taxes are due and the registration form is granted.
-Read more about Japan vehicle registration process here.
+At this point, vehicle taxes are due, and the registration form has been granted.
+Read more about Japan's vehicle registration process here.

-Because rules and regulations regarding the importation of vehicles are constantly changing, it is essential to consult the Japan Customs website prior to making the decision to ship your car.
-It is also extremely helpful to enlist the help of a trustworthy auto shipping company to aid you through the process.
+Because rules and regulations regarding the importation of vehicles are constantly changing, it is essential to consult the Japan Customs website before deciding to ship your car.
+It is also beneficial to enlist the help of a trustworthy auto shipping company to aid you through the process.

 - Large Vehicles